kaspersj/kaspersj/README.md

 - 👋 Hi, I’m John!
-- 👀 I’m interested in sports, statistics, and applied data science.
+- 👀 I’m interested in applying statistics, and data science to industry.
 - 💞️ I’m looking to collaborate on Python and R projects.
+- In this github you can find a combination of academic and personal projects.
+Enjoy!

 <!---
 kaspersj/kaspersj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.